rudsonalves/labcalc2/README.md

 # Commits

+## 2024/12/19 - version: 0.5.0

+This release of version 0.5.0 brings comprehensive improvements and new functionalities to the calculator, focusing on advanced manipulation of mathematical expressions and enhancements to the user interface.
+The changes include enhancements to display controls, additional styles, and the introduction of methods for evaluating mathematical expressions.
+Details of the changes:

+* lib/common/models/display/display_controller.dart:
+  - adjusted control of the secondary display;
+  - added method addInSecondaryDisplay, to add expressions to the secondary display;
+  - added method resetSecondaryDisplay, to reset the control of the secondary display;
+  - resetDisplay, added method to reset the entire display.
+* lib/common/models/math_expression/math_expression.dart:
+  - added the MathExpressionError error class;
+  - added the dynamic evaluation() method, to evaluate the mathematical expression;
+  - added the _findNextParentheses(List<dynamic> solve) method, to find the innermost pair of parentheses in an expression;
+  - added the _basicSolve(List<dynamic>) method to solve mathematical expressions without parentheses.
+* lib/common/themes/colors/app_colors.dart:
+  - added color for the reset button.
+* lib/common/themes/styles/app_button_styles.dart:
+  - added the primaryButton style for dialog buttons.
+* lib/common/themes/styles/app_text_styles.dart:
+  - added the textStyleBold text style;
+  - adjusted font sizes in some styles.
+* lib/features/calculator/widgets/button_hub/button_hub.dart:
+  - more adjustments in the insertKey method;
+  - added the insertEEKey method, for the 'EE' key;
+  - added the equalKey method, for the '=' key;
+  - added the (int, int, TextSelection) selectionPositions() method to load the selection information of the main display;
+  - mapped reset button for the calculator.
+* lib/features/calculator/widgets/button_hub/calc_button.dart:
+  - some adjustments in the CalcButton class for icon support.
+* lib/features/calculator/widgets/button_hub/reset_button.dart:
+  - addition of the ResetButton class to manage the interface reset process.
+* lib/features/calculator/widgets/display/display_widget.dart:
+  - added a font size control in the main display;
+  - adjustments in the display layout.
+* test/common/models/math_expression/math_expression_test.dart:
+  - addition of unit tests for the evaluation method with expressions with and without parentheses.

 ## 2024/12/18c - version: 0.4.0:

 This release introduces significant advancements in mathematical expression processing, including the creation of a function map and improvements in expression parsing.
 These changes aim to enhance the functionality and efficiency of the calculator.
 Details of the changes: